iotaledger/bee-rfcs/text/0000-trits-t3b1/0000-trits-t3b1.md

 }
 ```

+For more details checkout [this prototype](https://github.com/Alex6323/trits-module-preview) of a trits-module, that implements and abstracts over several different trit encodings.

 # Drawbacks

 This encoding is very inefficient in terms of memory as it only uses 27 values out of 256 available in a (signed) byte and therefore should not be used for storing or transmitting trinary data.